 After breakfast we will visit, Matka Canyon, a deep ravine cut into the Suva mountains by the Treska River, 15 kilometers southwest of the city.
 This area is home to several medieval monasteries, caves, and over 70 species of endemic butterflies.
 There is the option to explore the canyon’s sights by boat.
 One of the monasteries worth exploring is St Andrew’s Monastery, which contains many superb frescoes of great artistic importance.
 There is also Vrelo cavern, a water-filled cave with incredible stalagmites and uncharted depths it’s speculated to be the deepest underwater cave in the world.
-Alternatively, you can take one of the many nature walks in the canyon, or up to tracks that hug the ridge high above the valley.
 Upon arrival back into Skopje this afternoon, there is time to get lost in the narrow lanes of Caršija, Skopje’s most atmospheric neighborhood, or take in the stone bridge over the river Vardar an iconic sight that acts as a handy connection between Macedonia Square and the Old Bazaar.
 Perhaps visit the Museum of the City of Skopje, housed in the old Railway Station, which is itself a unique piece of history.
 Its unusual, part-ruined exterior is a result of the 1963 earthquake.
 Overnight in Skopje.

 After breakfast we will cross the border into Albania and continue to the remote and rarely visited town of Berat, a gem of a town that was lucky to escape destruction during communist times.
 Learn about the city on an guided walking tour before climbing up to the still inhabited fortress for fantastic views over town.
 In the afternoon there is plenty of time to mingle with locals in the park or at the many cafes.
 The real surprise of Albania is the people.
 Their warmth to strangers is infectious and you’re bound to find yourself swapping stories over a glass of raki or three.
 Overnight in Berat.